Solent University takes its role within the community very seriously, especially in residential areas where the student population is high.

-Together with the Students' Union, our community relations office works closely with Southampton City Council and Hampshire Police to try and resolve any problems and to create positive awareness campaigns on being a good neighbour.
+Together with the Students' Union, our External Relations team works closely with Southampton City Council and Hampshire Police to try and resolve any problems and to create positive awareness campaigns on being a good neighbour.

 For community relations enquiries please contact email@example.com or 023 8201 3038.